Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Marty smiled, half turned and laid her head against his chest, feeling the familiar musky heat against her cheek and his surprisingly slow heartbeat.
 His arms wrapped her up.

-"...When I heard about *Cally...* not knowin’ if you were…" he tried. "...I just… I couldn’t…*Por Dios,* when I heard you were safe…"
+"...When I heard about *Cally...* not knowin’ if you were..." he tried. "...I just...
+I couldn’t...*Por Dios,* when I heard you were safe..."

 Marty looked up, grabbed his shirt and "dragged" him in for a kiss.
 Considering their relative masses the effect was pretty much reversed, but she was *thinking* dragging him in for a kiss at least.

 It went on for a while.
 Eventually, he even let her breathe.

-"God, Marty, I…"
+"God, Marty, I..."

 She shushed him, softly.
 "Hey.
 It’s okay.
 But I want you to promise me something."